legendarycode3/fund-me-smart-contract/README.md

 * Solidity ^0.8.18
 * Foundry development framework for compiling and testing.
 * Chainlink for price feed integration.
-* Install the MetaMask browser extension and connect it to a test network (e.g., Sepolia).
+* Install the MetaMask browser extension to be able to connect it to a test network (e.g., Sepolia).
 * Apart of being able to deploy on local blockchain (like Anvil) .
 Access to Ethereum free testnet (Sepolia) for deployment, is needed.
 Which is typically similar to mainnet deployment.
 * Etherscan API key for contract verification